Strain-induced polar discontinuities in two-dimensional materials from combined first-principles and

 \section{Conclusions}

 We have shown that the local application of strain in piezoelectric 2D materials can give rise to polar discontinuities across the interfaces between strained and unstrained regions.
 Such interfaces could be realized by suspending the sample over an expanding gap or depositing it over neighbouring substrates with different expansion coefficients~\cite{Duerloo2014}.
 By using density-functional theory simulations for the prototypical material SnSe, we have demonstrated the occurrence of an insulator-to-metal transition with the appearance of 1D wires of free electrons and holes along the interface.
 To further characterize the system, we have developed a Schr\"odinger--Poisson approach specifically designed for 2D materials that takes into account the subtleties associated with screening in low dimensions and that has been validated against first-principles results.
-The code implementing this solver is released open-source on GitHub~\cite{schrpoisson} and allowed us to compute the free-carrier density over a wide range of system sizes and strain values, and thus to assess the critical width at which the insulator-to-metal transition occurs as a function of strain.
-This novel strategy to induce polar discontinuities and 1D metallic wires of free electrons and holes in 2D materials is more resilient against the formation of charge-density waves along the interfaces, with potential applications in electronics and solar-energy harvesting.
+The code implementing this solver is released open-source on GitHub~\cite{schrpoisson} and allowed us to compute the free-carrier density over a wide range of system sizes and strain values, and thus to assess the critical width at which the insulator-to-metal transition occurs as a function of strain and the effect of smooth strain profiles.